What is HC Wainwright's Forecast for MeiraGTx Q1 Earnings?

-MeiraGTx (NASDAQ:MGTX - Get Free Report) last released its quarterly earnings data on Thursday, March 26th.
-The company reported $0.19 earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.60) by $0.79.
-The business had revenue of $75.36 million for the quarter, compared to analysts' expectations of $3.87 million.
-MeiraGTx had a negative return on equity of 1,065.47% and a negative net margin of 140.31%.

-Several other equities analysts have also recently weighed in on MGTX.
-Wall Street Zen raised MeiraGTx from a "sell" rating to a "hold" rating in a report on Sunday, April 5th.
-Chardan Capital reissued a "buy" rating and set a $35.00 price target on shares of MeiraGTx in a report on Friday, March 27th.
-Royal Bank Of Canada increased their price target on MeiraGTx from $16.00 to $24.00 and gave the company an "outperform" rating in a report on Friday.
-Zacks Research raised MeiraGTx from a "strong sell" rating to a "hold" rating in a report on Monday, March 9th.
-Finally, Piper Sandler lowered their price target on MeiraGTx from $30.00 to $26.00 and set an "overweight" rating on the stock in a report on Friday, March 27th.
-One equities research analyst has rated the stock with a Strong Buy rating, five have issued a Buy rating, one has assigned a Hold rating and one has issued a Sell rating to the company.
-According to data from MarketBeat, MeiraGTx currently has an average rating of "Moderate Buy" and an average target price of $25.00.
+A number of other brokerages also recently issued reports on MGTX.
+Wall Street Zen raised shares of MeiraGTx from a "sell" rating to a "hold" rating in a report on Sunday, April 5th.
+Bank of America raised their price target on shares of MeiraGTx from $14.00 to $16.00 and gave the company a "buy" rating in a report on Friday, March 27th.
+Zacks Research raised shares of MeiraGTx from a "strong sell" rating to a "hold" rating in a report on Monday, March 9th.
+Chardan Capital reaffirmed a "buy" rating and set a $35.00 price target on shares of MeiraGTx in a report on Friday, March 27th.
+Finally, Royal Bank Of Canada raised their price target on shares of MeiraGTx from $16.00 to $24.00 and gave the company an "outperform" rating in a report on Friday, April 17th.
+One analyst has rated the stock with a Strong Buy rating, five have assigned a Buy rating, one has given a Hold rating and one has assigned a Sell rating to the stock.
+Based on data from MarketBeat, the company presently has a consensus rating of "Moderate Buy" and a consensus price target of $25.00.

-In related news, CEO Alexandria Forbes sold 62,000 shares of the firm's stock in a transaction on Tuesday, March 24th.
-The stock was sold at an average price of $7.41, for a total value of $459,420.00.
-Following the transaction, the chief executive officer directly owned 1,449,695 shares of the company's stock, valued at approximately $10,742,239.95.
-This trade represents a 4.10% decrease in their position.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, insider Stuart Naylor sold 27,661 shares of the firm's stock in a transaction on Tuesday, April 7th.
-The stock was sold at an average price of $9.36, for a total value of $258,906.96.
-Following the completion of the transaction, the insider directly owned 668,505 shares in the company, valued at approximately $6,257,206.80.
-This represents a 3.97% decrease in their ownership of the stock.
-The SEC filing for this sale provides additional information.
+In related news, CFO Richard Giroux sold 56,000 shares of the firm's stock in a transaction that occurred on Tuesday, April 21st.
+The shares were sold at an average price of $10.22, for a total value of $572,320.00.
+Following the transaction, the chief financial officer owned 971,530 shares of the company's stock, valued at approximately $9,929,036.60.
+This trade represents a 5.45% decrease in their ownership of the stock.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
 The transaction was executed under a pre-arranged Rule 10b5-1 trading plan.
-7.50% of the stock is currently owned by company insiders.
+Also, insider Stuart Naylor sold 27,661 shares of the firm's stock in a transaction that occurred on Tuesday, April 7th.
+The stock was sold at an average price of $9.36, for a total transaction of $258,906.96.
+Following the sale, the insider owned 668,505 shares in the company, valued at approximately $6,257,206.80.
+The trade was a 3.97% decrease in their position.
+The disclosure for this sale is available in the SEC filing.
+The transaction was executed under a pre-arranged Rule 10b5-1 trading plan.
+Over the last quarter, insiders have sold 145,661 shares of company stock valued at $1,290,647.
+7.50% of the stock is owned by insiders.

 About MeiraGTx